rcaoagdan/OPSChallenges401/Brute_Force_Attack/README.md

     * Were at least [qty] symbols used?
 * Prints to the screen which of the above dimensions were satisfied by the user input password.
     * If all dimensions are satisfied, print a clear SUCCESS indicator for the user.

+### Part 2
+Add to your Python brute force tool the capability to:

+Authenticate to an SSH server by its IP address.
+Assume the username and IP are known inputs and attempt each word on the provided word list until successful login takes place.

+__Note: Stay out of trouble!
+Restrict this kind of traffic to your local network VMs.__